vdbrink/vdbrink.github.io/desk/office_room_decoration.md

 <img src="images/ikea_pax_closet.avif" alt="Ikea Pax closet" style="margin-left:15px;float:right" width="150px" />

-For storage, I bought two IKEA PAX wardrobes with plain white doors.
+For storage, I bought IKEA PAX wardrobes with plain white doors.
-They have a clean, minimal look, and when I'm on a video call the background is a neat white wall with no distractions.
+They have a clean, minimal look, and when I'm in a video call, the background is a neat white wall with no distractions.

-The [IKEA PAX planner](https://www.ikea.com/addon-app/storageone/pax/web/latest/nl/nl/#/planner) lets you design your configuration online, save it, and order, it automatically adds all the right components to your cart.
+The [IKEA PAX planner](https://www.ikea.com/addon-app/storageone/pax/web/latest/nl/nl/#/planner) lets you design your configuration online, save it, and then order it.
+It automatically adds all the right components to your cart.

 * [Ikea - Pax closet](https://www.ikea.com/nl/nl/search/?q=pax)